ronaldbosma/protect-apim-with-oauth/demos/demo.md

 Follow these steps to call the API using the invalid client:

-1. At the right bottom, select the `invalidclient` environment.
+1. At the bottom right, select the `invalidclient` environment.

 1. Click on the `Send Request` button of the first request `Get a token from Entra ID` to get an access token.
-   A 400 Bad Request response is returned with an error message that the client is not authorized to access the API Management service.
+   A 400 Bad Request response is returned with an error message that the client isn't authorized to access the API Management service.
-   This is because `appRoleAssignmentRequired` is set to `true` on the service principal of the app registration that represents the API Management service, which means that only clients that have a role assigned can retrieve an access token.
+   This is because `appRoleAssignmentRequired` is set to `true` on the service principal of the app registration that represents the API Management service, which means only clients that have a role assigned can retrieve an access token.
 See [apim-app-registration.bicep](https://github.com/ronaldbosma/protect-apim-with-oauth/blob/main/infra/modules/entra-id/apim-app-registration.bicep).

 ### Review the configuration files